 Many photographers have a bad habit of checking the camera display after almost every shot.
 I have the opposite problem.
 I don’t check it often enough.
 That probably comes from the fact that I learned basic photography skills with film photography, well before there were digital cameras.
 If I had checked more often, I wouldn’t have had so many severely underexposed photographs from our first spot.

-When I get in a groove with anything, I enter a hyper focused state.
+When I get in a groove with anything, I enter a hyper-focused state.
 It can be a good thing because I don’t get distracted and get more “stuff” done.
 But it can be a not so good thing.
 I can lose track of time; that is, I get so focused on what I’m doing that I don’t look at the clock.
-While shooting, I tend to forget to do things I know I should be doing, such as framing my subject properly, reviewing photos on the camera occasionally, talking with my model, move around, and more
+While shooting, I tend to forget to do things I know I should be doing, such as framing my subject properly, reviewing photos on the camera occasionally, talking with my model, moving around, and more.

 In Agile Software Development, we normally have a retrospective meeting after every sprint.
 In that retrospective, we are asked to answer the following questions:

 - What went wrong?

 So, an article in the Retrospectives category wouldn’t be complete without answering these questions.

 - I completed my first photoshoot with a model without totally messing up or frustrating my model.